-We define a new model (Section 2), eventually weak leader-majority $\Diamond WLM$.
+We define a new model (Section III), eventually weak leader-majority $\Diamond WLM$.
 It includes a leader oracle, and only requires that in stable periods, there be timely links from a designated leader process to other processes and from a majority of processes to the leader.
 Nothing is required before stabilization.
-The leader oracle can be implemented with linear (in n, the number of processes) perround stable state message complexity [21, 23].
+The leader oracle can be implemented with linear (in n, the number of processes) per-round stable state message complexity [22], [24].

-We then present a new efficient algorithm for $\Diamond WLM$ (Section 3), which has linear stable state message complexity, and decides within 5 rounds from stabilization.
+We then present a new efficient algorithm for $\Diamond WLM$ (Section IV), which has linear stable state message complexity, and decides within 5 rounds from stabilization.
 If the leader stabilizes earlier than the communication, our algorithm decides in 4 rounds.
-Although $\Diamond WLM$ was not previously defined, its conditions allow some existing algorithms [20, 8] to make progress.
-However, these algorithms may take O(n) rounds after stabilization [10] when run in $\Diamond WLM$, in runs where the leader is not initially known.
+Although $\Diamond WLM$ was not previously defined, its conditions allow some existing algorithms [21], [9] to make progress.
+However, these algorithms may take O(n) rounds after stabilization [11] when run in $\Diamond WLM$, in runs where the leader is not initially known.

-Section 4 performs probabilistic analysis of the behavior of consensus in different indulgent models, comparing our new algorithm with three previously known algorithms.
-We focus on algorithms that always take a constant number of rounds from stabilization, all of which also have quadratic message complexity.
-Our analysis studies the number of rounds needed to reach stabilization and then decision in each model.
+Section V performs probabilistic analysis of the behavior of consensus in different indulgent models, comparing our new algorithm with three previously known algorithms.
+All the compared algorithms always take a constant number of rounds from stabilization, however unlike our new algorithm, which has linear stable-state message complexity, the other three algorithms have quadratic message complexity.
+Our analysis studies the coverage of different models as well as the number of rounds needed to reach stabilization and then decision in each model.
 Although it makes simplifying assumptions, this analysis gives a good starting point to understand such behaviors in real systems.
 Note that we study the performance of consensus without taking into account the cost of leader election.
-This is justified since election protocols often ensure leader stability [23, 1, 14], i.e., the leader is seldom re-elected.
+This is justified since election protocols often ensure leader stability [24], [1], [15], i.e., the leader is seldom re-elected.
 Thus, the same leader may persist for numerous instances of consensus (possibly thousands).
+For simplicity, our analysis looks at runs where the processes' rounds are synchronized.